Parth27/savitar/CONTRIBUTION.md

 # Contributing to Savitar

-Thank you so much for taking an interest in contributing!
-We are lookng forward to contributions that will enable lesser human intervention!!
-There are many ways to contribute to this porject!
+Thank you so much for taking an interest in contributing.
+We are lookng forward to contributions that will enable lesser human intervention.
+There are many ways to contribute to this porject.

 #### Table Of Contents
 [Code of Conduct](CODE_OF_CONDUCT.md)